TomRiddle-prog24/2R-Manipulator--MBD-and-Control-Logic-Approach/README.md

 Say a robot is confined to a specific policy, say to move along a Straight line or move along a specific curved path or say a Velocity constraint is been **effected** with the **End Effector**, in all these cases, various constraints would have to be effected in the Kinematics Equations.
 Mind that, Kinematics comprises of both **Position Analysis** and **Velocity Analysis** (and further analysis of derived Kinematics Quantities such as Jerks, Accelerations).
 ## Trajectory Planning/Tracking
 Here, for our model, we have used a set of points which would form the locii of a line which can be mathematically be defined as:

 $$
+\begin{aligned}
 y&=\kappa&=5m
+\end{aligned}
 $$

 Trajectory doesnt have to be required as a line alone.
 It can be any complex curve (Say a Bezier Curve or a Hermite Curve) etc...
 ## Degrees of Freedom